 While it is recognised that some families will already have access to an iPad for their children, the system the School wishes to roll out requires the School's ICT staff to be able to fully administer the device.
 This allows the School to have some control over the internet and the iPad's configuration, which would not be appropriate if the device was not leased directly by the School.
 The cost of the device, Apps and extended warranty has been kept to a minimum and spread over a three year period.

-For students in Year 7 and upwards the device will 'sync' and update with both the School configured management system as well as a student's individual iTunes account if they have one.
-An iTunes account will not be necessary but can be established if the family wishes to do so.
+For students in Year 7 and upwards the device will 'sync' and update with the School configured management system.
+An Apple ID account will not be necessary but can be established if the family wishes to do so.
 As iPads are designed to be personal devices, and hence the great benefit, students will be able to load their own Apps and 'sync' them across other compatible devices.
 Those Apps the School considers essential will be pre loaded and will not be able to be deleted until the end of the three year lease when ownership is transferred.

 Each year in February, Year 7 will recieve an iPads.
 This usualy takes place in camp week and is accompanied by by an iPad orriantation session run by the IT Support staff.

 Year 10 will receive their new iPad or laptop during the first week of Summer Term.